zoffixznet/perl6.party/post/Perl6-On-Specs-Versioning-Changes-And-Breakage.md

 The cheese metaphor covers refinements to the specification, but there's another set of changes the core developers sometimes have to make: changes that violate previous versions of the specification.
-For 6.d language, the list of such changes is available in [our 6.d-prep repository](https://github.com/perl6/6.d-prep/blob/master/TODO/FEATURES.md) (some of the listed changes don't violate 6.c spec, but are still have significant impact so we pushed them to the next language version).
+For 6.d language, the list of such changes is available in [our 6.d-prep repository](https://github.com/perl6/6.d-prep/blob/master/TODO/FEATURES.md) (some of the listed changes don't violate 6.c spec, but still have significant impact so we pushed them to the next language version).

 This may seem to be a contradiction: didn't I say earlier that passing 6.c specification is part of the compiler's release requirements?
 The key to resolving